 The interviewer has two important missions in an interview: The first is to get to know the candidate’s skills, experience, and to determine if they are fit for the position.
 The second mission is critical for the success of the first: to build trust and rapport and make the candidate comfortable enough to provide you with the information you need.

 Building rapport is a key skill interviewers must master.
-That means you’ll spend some time at the beginning of the meeting just getting the candidate to relax and be present (not inside their own head, panicking about their performance).
+That means you’ll spend some time at the beginning of the meeting just getting the candidate to relax and be present.
+The goal is not to put candidates inside their own head, panicking about their performance.
 Falcone writes, “Going from zero to question-and-answer mode in any interview situation misses the opportunity to build rapport, establish some common ground, and make the individual feel welcome, which are all critical to the relationship-building process that’s supposed to happen during any interview.”

-Another benefit of a relaxed candidate is that they will open up and take more risks during the conversation.
+Another benefit of a relaxed candidate is that they will open up.
+They’ll take more risks during the conversation.
 We’ve all run into over-prepared and coached candidates who have the perfect answer to every question.
 Part of your goal is to get them to reveal their true colors, and bump them off their memorized script.
 They’ll need to like and trust you for that to happen.

 Most interviewers start out doing all the talking.
 They dive right into company history and culture and the nature of the job.
 Falcone says that “allows candidates little input other than to nod their heads with understanding.
 Likewise, if the interviewer shares too much information initially about the challenges of the role, it will likely tip off candidates in terms of how they should frame their responses to the questions that follow.”

-Falcone says you should spend the first three minutes of the interview on the icebreaker, which he defines as “getting to know you” questions.
+Falcone says you should spend the first three minutes of the interview on the icebreaker.
+In other words, the “getting to know you” questions.
 He says the interviewer should follow the 80/20 rule: make the candidate talk for 80 percent of the time and the interviewer talk just 20 percent of the time.

 Great icebreakers get the candidate to ease into telling you about themselves and what makes them tick.
 Warm, open-ended questions not only get the candidate talking, but they also get them thinking about why they’re looking for their next job.
 Falcone suggests questions like these: